The Value of Robust Assortment Optimization Under Ranking-based Choice Models: Introduction

-Despite the appeal of the class of robust optimization problems~\eqref{prob:robust}, very limited progress has been made on solving these robust optimization problems up to this point.
+Despite the appeal of the class of robust optimization problems~\eqref{prob:robust}, very limited progress has been made on solving these robust optimization problems until now.
 As far as we can tell, the only prior work that considers the computational tractability of \eqref{prob:robust} is that of \citetalias{farias2013nonparametric}, which presented algorithms for computing the worst-case expected revenue of a fixed assortment.
-However, no algorithms to date have been developed in the literature for solving this class of robust optimization problems (\citet[p.867]{rusmevichientong2012robust}, \citet[p.8]{jagabathula2014assortment}), and “it is not clear how one may formulate the problem of optimizing the worst-case revenue as an efficiently solvable mathematical optimization formulation.” \citep[p.118]{mivsic2016data}.
+However, no algorithms to date have been developed for solving this class of robust optimization problems (\citet[p.867]{rusmevichientong2012robust}, \citet[p.8]{jagabathula2014assortment}), and “it is not clear how one may formulate the problem of optimizing the worst-case revenue as an efficiently solvable mathematical optimization reformulation.” \citep[p.118]{mivsic2016data}.
 This lack of progress is especially notable, in view of the fact that algorithms and structural results have been developed for other classes of robust assortment optimization problems \citep{rusmevichientong2012robust,bertsimas2017robust,desir2019nonconvex,wang2020randomized}.

-The lack of practical algorithms and structural results for \eqref{prob:robust} has ultimately prevented a formal assessment of the managerial value of the class of robust optimization problems~\eqref{prob:robust}.
-On one hand, the robust optimization problem~\eqref{prob:robust} promises to help firms circumvent the risks of estimate-then-optimize by searching for an assortment that performs well across all of the ranking-based choice models that are consistent with the firm's historical sales data.
+The lack of practical algorithms and structural results for \eqref{prob:robust} has ultimately prevented a formal understanding of the settings in which the class of robust optimization problems can provide managerial value.
+On one hand, the robust optimization problem~\eqref{prob:robust} promises to help firms circumvent the risks of estimate-then-optimize by finding an assortment that delivers high expected revenue across all of the ranking-based choice models that are consistent with the firm's historical sales data.
 But on the other hand, no previous work has established whether assortments $S \in \mathcal{S}$ that have high expected revenue $\mathscr{R}^\lambda(S)$ across all ranking-based choice models $\lambda \in \mathcal{U}$ can ever \emph{exist}.
-Because the question of whether \eqref{prob:robust} is too conservative to be practically valuable has remained open, the extent to which robust optimization can actually overcome the concerns of the estimate-then-optimize technique in data-driven assortment optimization with ranking-based choice models has been unknown.
+Because the question of whether \eqref{prob:robust} is too conservative to be practically valuable has remained open, the extent to which the robust optimization approach can actually overcome the risks of estimate-then-optimize or serve as a viable alternative to experimentation has been unknown.